chingmeng/uiloggerdebugger/README.md

 ## Tracking webview

-On webview initial, you could also add below code to track url:
+On webview initialize, you could also add below code to track url:

         Console.getInstance().url = <your webview current url>;